-We understand that blanketing can seem overwhelming.
-But take a deep breath, friends, we’re here to help simplify.
-Continue reading for understanding of reasons to blanket, different blanket types, sizing blankets, cleaning tips and more!
+We understand that blanketing horses can seem overwhelming.
+But take a deep breath, friends, we’re here to help simplify with this in-depth but simplified horse blanketing guide.
+Continue reading for understanding of reasons to blanket horses, different horse blanket types, sizing horse blankets, cleaning horse blankets, helpful tips and more!

 First, Why Horses Are Blanketed

 There are two main reasons horse owners blanket their horses and ponies:

 - To keep horses sleek for the show ring